FLIR/conservator-cli/docs/index.rst

 Welcome to Conservator CLI's documentation!
 ===========================================

-Conservator CLI is a Python library built to interface with `FLIR Conservator`_.
+Conservator CLI is the official Python library to interface with `Teledyne FLIR Conservator`_.

 To get started, see the :doc:`usage/installation` guide.
 Then, get an overview using the :doc:`usage/cli_quickstart` or :doc:`usage/api_quickstart`.